vasudhaagrawal/vasudha_Nasscom_vsd_socdesignprog/README.md

 Noise Margins: The voltage range between Vil and Vol (low noise margin) and between Vih and Voh (high noise margin).

+**DYNAMIC CHARACTERISTICS**

+Propagation Delays: The duration required for the output to respond after a change in the input.

+Rise Time (tr): The time it takes for the output to move from the low voltage level (Vol) to the high voltage level (Voh).

+Fall Time (tf): The time it takes for the output to move from the high voltage level (Voh) to the low voltage level (Vol).

 **Lab steps to git clone vsdstdcelldesign**
 In openlane, we will gitclone one of the repository
 ```